-All modern beacons transmit a 406MHz signal, but some also transmit the older 121.5MHz signal, which helps searchers home in on your location once they arrive in the vicinity.
-Your chosen PLB should also be GPS-enabled so it can also send your location to searchers (non GPS models still work but take longer for orbiting satellites to pinpoint your location).
+All modern beacons transmit a 406MHz signal, but some also transmit the older 121.5MHz signal to help searchers home in on your location once they arrive in the vicinity.
+Your chosen PLB should also be GPS-enabled so it can send your exact location to searchers.

 How they work

 Within a few minutes of a PLB being activated, the signal is picked up by a satellite and sent to the Rescue Coordination Centre New Zealand (RCCNZ), which uses the data to determine the exact location of the beacon.
 RCCNZ will then contact the people listed on the beacon’s registration details to determine such things as your intentions, the number of people in your party, and the equipment you have with you.
 When the position has been determined, RCCNZ will launch a search and rescue operation.

 Distress beacons should be used in life-threatening situations and where self-rescue is not possible.
 RCCNZ advise people to err on the side of caution and to activate their PLB with plenty of daylight as it’s easier and more convenient to search during the day than in the middle of the night.
 Once activated, keep the beacon turned on and in one place (if possible, find a clearing and remain there until help arrives).

 Most beacons work as an emergency device only – sending a signal when you need help.
 Some models, called satellite messengers, allow users to send messages and may be able to receive text messages and link to social media accounts so others can follow your progress.
 The major drawback of these devices is that they operate on a subscription service often requiring a yearlong commitment.

 Read more: What to do once you’ve activated your PLB.